rwarbelow/kwk-level-1-week-1-lectures/011_nested_data_and_iteration.md

 **LAB ON NESTED ARRAYS**

-Now that we have experience with nested arrays, let's move on to nested hashes and see how their behavior is very similar
+Now that we have experience with nested arrays, let's move on to nested hashes and see how their behavior is very similar.

 ## Nested Hashes